expressjs/method-override/README.md

 - If the string starts with `X-`, then it is treated as the name of a header and that header is used for the method override.
 If the request contains the same header multiple times, the first occurrence is used.
-- All other strings are treated as a property in `req.body`.
-If the property exists in `req.body`, it is read and the entry is deleted from `req.body` for seamless method overrides in the body.
+- All other strings are treated as a key in the URL query string.

 #### options.methods